How To Run a Background Check in Texas Legally in 2023

 The short answer is, yes; however, due diligence is required when considering this option, since, as you probably guessed, these gratuitous service providers will only search through public records by using automated systems that will, more often than not, miss many possible hits on a prospective applicant.

-However, these will not include anything outside of public record, such as those that are stored within the CCH.
+However, these will not include anything outside of public records, such as those that are stored within the CCH.

 These “free background checks” are often not FCRA compliant either, which can lead you in a world of hurt if it’s ever found out that you used it during a routine audit which is common during unemployment claims.